Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 In Jess’ own words:

-“With Amazon, I believe a huge reason for this (restricted keywords) is to keep their content in compliance with regulations.
+“With Amazon, I believe a huge reason for this (restricted keyword policies) is to keep their content in compliance with regulations.
 Google has similar policy restrictions, to my knowledge, and we see that customers are looking to control the copy to fit their phrasing/verbiage preferences.”

 These insights combined suggest that Amazon and non-Amazon sellers alike are eyeing restricted keyword features to optimize their content performance and/or to make their descriptions stand out (and not just for compliance reasons).